tracsman/vdcWorkshop/DIY/Maximus/Module01.md

 << [Previous Step][Prev]&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;Step 1&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;[Next Step][Next] >>

-# DIY Firewall Workshop - Step 1
+# DIY Workshop Maximus - Module 1

 ## Abstract
 In this step we change to the Scripts directory and execute the Step 1 PowerShell Script.
 This establishes the pattern for all future steps in this workshop.